suncoast-devs/handbook/assignments/algorithms-day-2.md

 - For each of the following your algorithm has to work for _ANY_ length of scrabble tiles.
 I'll be trying your algorithms with many different sample sizes

-- Write an algorithm for: `Given list of "N" scrabble tiles and a starting letter, does it make a sequence?`
+- Write an algorithm for: `Given a list of "N" scrabble tiles and a starting letter, does it make a sequence?`

   - For example.
 "Given a list of 4 scrabble tiles and the starting letter of C, does it make a sequence".
 Try it with some scrabble tiles where this is true (ex C, D, E, F) and some where it does not (C, D, M, P)